-The Keele River offers a Canadian Tourism Commission Signature Experience, an alpine river suitable for all levels of canoeists.
-It flows 360 kilometres from the mouth of the Natla River, winding through past the mountains, hotsprings and wildlife of Nááts'ihch'oh National Park Reserve, finally pouring into the Mackenzie south of Tulita.
+The Keele River offers a Destination Canada Signature Experience, an alpine river suitable for all levels of canoeists.
+It flows 360 kilometres from the mouth of the Natla River, winding through and past the mountains, hotsprings and wildlife of Nááts'ihch'oh National Park Reserve, finally pouring into the Mackenzie south of Tulita.
 Guided trips are offered on the Keele with access by air from Norman Wells.

 The Mackenzie's biggest tributary flows lazily through Wood Buffalo National Park – then explodes into the Slave River Rapids, a tumult of waterfalls, whirlpools and house-high waves.
-The nearby town of Fort Smith was founded as the put-in after the long portage around the rapids; nowawadys, worldclass kayakers use this maelstrom as their playground.
+The nearby town of Fort Smith was founded as the put-in after the long portage around the rapids; nowadays, world class kayakers use this maelstrom as their playground.
 Below Fort Smith, the river travels another 290 placid, forest-shrouded kilometres to Fort Resolution on Great Slave Lake.

-At least once in your life, see the Nahanni – a liquid jewel, surging through an empire of peaks.
-Take a floatplane tour, complete with a walk at Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
-Better yet, travel the Nahanni by canoe, visiting features (like the Tufa Mounds, the Rock Gardens, and Kraus Hotspring) that are almost as famous as the river itself.
+Nahanni – a liquid jewel, surging through an empire of peaks.
+Many will take a floatplane tour, complete with a walk to the base of Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
+But those who travel the Nahanni by canoe are rewarded with visits to the Tufa Mounds, the Rock Gardens, and Kraus Hotspring, which are almost as famous as the river itself.
 Access is by air from Fort Simpson; paddlers normally take out at Nahanni Butte or Blackstone Landing.

-This historic river, traced by the likes of Hearne, Matonabbee, Akaitcho and Franklin, rises at Lac de Gras in the Northwest Territories and flows almost 1,000 kilometres to the Northwest Passage.
-It's a waterway with many rapids, some falls, tons of Arctic char, and a mixed tundra-forest environment.
+This historic river, traced by the likes of Matonabbee, Hearne, Akaitcho and Franklin, rises at Lac de Gras in the Northwest Territories and flows almost 1,000 kilometres to the Northwest Passage.
+It's a waterway with many rapids, some falls, massive Arctic char, and a mixed tundra-forest environment.
 Access is typically by air from Yellowknife.

 This placid, pure river of snowmelt meanders through the heart of Aulavik National Park on Banks Island.
 The most northerly canoeing river in North America, its banks are lined with delicate tundra wildflowers, ancient Inuit archeological sites, and vast herds of muskoxen – more muskoxen, in fact, than anywhere else on Earth.
 Access is typically by charter aircraft from Inuvik.